This Company Says The Future Of Nuclear Energy Is Smaller, Cheaper And Safer

 Licensing this design is challenging.
 It's so different from existing plants that regulations must be changed to accommodate it.
 That worries some watchdogs and critics.

-"My concern about NuScale is that they believe so deeply that their reactor is safe, and doesn't need to meet the same criteria as the larger reactors, that it's pushing for lots of exemptions and exceptions," says Edwin Lyman, acting director of the Nuclear Safety Project at the Union of Concerned Scientists.
+"My concern about NuScale is that they believe so deeply that their reactor is safe and doesn't need to meet the same criteria as the larger reactors, that it's pushing for lots of exemptions and exceptions," says Edwin Lyman, acting director of the Nuclear Safety Project at the Union of Concerned Scientists.

-Lyman argues that even with its passive safety design, things could go wrong.
+Lyman argues that even with NuScale's passive safety design, things could go wrong.
 He'll be among those watching regulators closely as NuScale pushes to have its first power plant built and operating in 2026.